Volcanic Slopes. Spicy Wines

 Four main wine roads link the picturesque hills and dales, and a good port of call is the vinotheque in St. Anna am Aigen, that stocks virtually all of the region's wines.
 There are also a wide selection of tourist attractions, including the thermal health spa resorts, located along the volcanic fault.
 The most significant wine-growing towns are Bad Radkersburg, Feldbach, Gleisdorf, Hartberg, Kapfenstein, Klöch, Riegersburg, St. Peter, Straden, Tieschen and Weiz.

 In the north of the region, the Ringkogel vineyards near Hartberg reach a peak of 650 metres above sea level, amongst Austria's highest cultivated vines.
 The climate is described as illyric, meaning that the continental effects of the hot and dry Pannonian climate meet the warm and humid Mediterranean influences.
-The majority of the vines are cultivated on warm volcanic, basalt, sand, loam and weathered primary rock soils.
+The majority of the vines are cultivated on warm soils of volcanic tuffs, basalt, sand, loam and weathered schists and gneisses.

 The Styrian Vulkanland is one of Austria's most unspoilt tourist destinations.
 Its delightful, perfectly signposted themed hiking routes, guide visitors through the magical landscape, to then perhaps make a stop at a friendly Buschenschank, to taste the local wines and regional specialities, especially the homemade Styrian pumpkin seed oil.